Bowie in the Pub – Gone But Not Forgotten

 The Bondi Lifesaver is now a branch of Coles.
 Welcome to Sydney 2019.

-David Bowie, who lived in Sydney for years, used to go there too.
+David Bowie, used to go there too.

 The Angels: “We’d started our show and all of a sudden David Bowie and his entourage came in front of the punter barrier [the security fence separating the audience and the stage] and watched our show.
 It blew me away, here’s this superstar watching our show.
 They wanted to spend their night off coming and supporting our band.
 We thought that was pretty amazing, actually.